Abstract

 Key Findings

-- Architecture for Integrity: The DataHandler prioritises data integrity over raw speed – a conscious design trade-off.
+- Architecture for Integrity: the DataHandler prioritises data integrity over raw speed, a deliberate design trade-off.

-- Baseline Performance: 10,000 records in ~7 minutes, ~800 MB memory – insufficient for enterprise bulk operations.
+- Baseline Performance: 10,000 records in ~7 minutes at ~800 MB memory, too slow for enterprise bulk operations.

-- 90% Performance Gain: Combining batch processing with feature disabling increases throughput to 257 rec/s.
+- 90% Performance Gain: combining batch processing with feature toggles lifts throughput to 257 rec/s.

-- Future Direction: The official Core Initiative (Forge Epic #83932) has been completed, laying the foundation for a service-oriented, decoupled persistence layer.
+- Future Direction: the official Core Initiative (Forge Epic #83932) is complete, laying the groundwork for a service-oriented, decoupled persistence layer.

 Recommendations for Action